Conversion (word formation): Noun conversion in English

-Many English nouns are formed from unmodified verbs: a fisherman's catch, to go for a walk, etc.
+Many English nouns are formed from unmodified verbs: a fisherman's catch, to go for a walk, etc. A modern case of noun conversion through zero derivation in slang from popular culture might be seen in cringe, in the noun sense of "awkwardness, inducement of second-hand embarrassment".

+Nounification in jargon-heavy fields such as information technology is prevalent:

 Humor

 Verbification is sometimes used to create nonce words or joking words.
 Often, simple conversion is involved, as with formations like beer, as in beer me ("give me a beer") and eye, as in eye it ("look at it").
 Sometimes, a verbified form can occur with a prepositional particle, e.g., sex as in sex it up ("make it sexier").

-A Calvin and Hobbes strip dealt with this phenomenon, concluding with the statement that "Verbing weirds language", demonstrating the verbing of both verb and weird.
+A Calvin and Hobbes strip dealing with this phenomenon concluded with the statement that "Verbing weirds language", demonstrating the verbing of both verb and weird.
 (The former appears in its use as a gerund.)